Allen throws for 4 TDs, Bills beat 49ers 34-24 in Arizona

 It was all Buffalo for the rest of the first half and much of the game.
 Allen hit Beasley for a 5-yard touchdown and later found tight end Knox for a 4-yard score as the Bills pushed ahead 17-7 by halftime.

 Mullens finished 26-of-39 passing for 316 yards, three touchdowns and two interceptions.
+The 49ers weren’t bad on offense, but couldn’t keep pace with Allen and the Bills.

+“We needed to play our best and I think we were very close to doing it,” 49ers coach Kyle Shanahan said.
+“We just had a few things that didn’t keep us out on the field.
+When you do that versus an offense and quarterback like that and you don’t get it back for a while, the game gets away from you.”

 PRIME-TIME SUCCESS